Amzani/apidesk-sdk-test-def/docs/models/components/updatecontactrequestvalue.md

 # UpdateContactRequestValue

 The value assigned to the custom field for the contact.
-This property is optional and can be any string that represents the data you wish to store in the custom field.
-It allows for flexible data entry tailored to specific needs of the contact.
+This optional field is used to store specific data related to the custom field, which can be utilized for personalized contact management.

 ## Supported Types